Warren Sapp

-With Tampa Bay, Sapp made seven Pro Bowl appearances, earned first-team All-Pro honors four times, and was part of the team that won the franchise's first Super Bowl title in Super Bowl XXXVII.
+With Tampa Bay, Sapp received seven Pro Bowl and four first-team All-Pro selections and was part of the team that won the franchise's first Super Bowl title in Super Bowl XXXVII.
 He compiled 96.5 career sacks by the time of his retirement, which are the third-highest career sacks for a defensive tackle and the 28th-highest overall for a defensive lineman.
-His career, however, was also checkered by controversy from his hard-hitting style of play and occasional verbal outbursts.
-Along with Lee Roy Selmon and teammate Derrick Brooks, Sapp is one of three players to have his number retired by the Buccaneers.
+His career was also checkered by controversy from his hard-hitting style of play and occasional verbal outbursts.
+Along with Lee Roy Selmon and teammate Derrick Brooks, Sapp is one of three players to have their numbers retired by the Buccaneers.
 He was inducted to the Pro Football Hall of Fame in 2013.

-Early years
+Early life

-Sapp was born in Orlando, Florida, and raised in Plymouth, Florida, by a single mother.
-During the late 1980s, he was honored for outstanding football play at Apopka High School in Apopka, Florida at linebacker, tight end, place-kicker and punter.
+Sapp was born in Orlando, Florida, and raised in Plymouth, Florida, by a single mother Annie Roberts.
+During the late 1980s, he was honored for outstanding football play at Apopka High School in Apopka, Florida, at linebacker, tight end, kicker, and punter.
 He holds school records for sacks, tackles for a loss, and longest field goal.
 A two-sport athlete in high school, he also played on the basketball team as a power forward.
-In high school football, his hard tackle of Johnny Damon in a game against Dr. Phillips High School team gave the future major league baseball star a concussion.
+In high-school football, his hard tackle of Johnny Damon in a game against Dr. Phillips High School team gave the future Major League Baseball star a concussion.

-In 2007, Sapp was named to the Florida High School Association All-Century Team comprising the top 33 players in a hundred years of high school football in his home state.
+In 2007, Sapp was named to the Florida High School Association All-Century Team comprising the top 33 players in 100 years of high-school football in his home state.

 College career

-Many top nationally ranked college football programs recruited Sapp and he played at the University of Miami for the Hurricanes, where he was a defensive standout.
-He converted to defensive lineman and in 1994 won the Bronko Nagurski Trophy (for best defensive player), the Lombardi Award (for best lineman or linebacker), and the Bill Willis Award (for best defensive lineman).
+Many top nationally ranked college football programs recruited Sapp, and he played at the University of Miami for the Hurricanes, where he was a defensive standout.
+He converted to defensive lineman, and in 1994, won the Bronko Nagurski Trophy (for best defensive player), the Lombardi Award (for best lineman or linebacker), and the Bill Willis Award (for best defensive lineman).
 As a junior at Miami in 1994, he had 84 tackles and led the Hurricanes in sacks with 10.5 sacks.
 He also finished sixth in Heisman Trophy voting that year.